rsyi/whale/README.md

 The cron job will run as you schedule it (by default, every 6 hours).
 If you're feeling impatient, you can also manually run `wh etl` to pull down the latest data from your warehouse.

 For team use, see the [docs](https://docs.whale.cx/setup/getting-started-for-teams) for instructions on how to set up and point your whale installation at a remote git server.

+### Seeding some sample data
+If you just want to get a feel for how whale works, remove the `~/.whale` directory and follow the instructions at [dataframehq/whale-bigquery-public-data](https://github.com/dataframehq/whale-bigquery-public-data).

 ### Go go go!